Milorad Petrović: Axis invasion of Yugoslavia

 After unrelenting political pressure from German leader Adolf Hitler, formerly neutral Yugoslavia signed the German-Italian-Japanese alliance known as the Tripartite Pact on 25 March 1941.
-On 27 March, a military coup d'état overthrew the government that had signed the pact, and a new government was formed under the commander of the Royal Yugoslav Army Air Force, Armijski đeneral Dušan Simović.
+On 27 March, a military coup d'état overthrew the government that had signed the pact, and a new government was formed under the commander of the Royal Yugoslav Army Air Force, army general Dušan Simović.
 It included members who fell into three groups: those who were strongly opposed to the Axis and prepared to face war with Germany; those who advocated peace with Germany; and those that were uncommitted.
 The first group included Petrović, who urged an immediate general mobilisation.
 This was not initiated by the new government until 3 April 1941, out of fear of offending Hitler and thus precipitating war.
 However, on the same day as the coup, Hitler issued Führer Directive 25 which called for Yugoslavia to be treated as a hostile state, and on 3 April, issued Führer Directive 26, detailing the plan of attack and command structure for a German-led Axis invasion, which was to commence on 6 April.

 Petrović was appointed to command the 1st Army Group prior to the Axis invasion of Yugoslavia.
-His command consisted of the 4th Army of Armijski đeneral Petar Nedeljković, responsible for the Yugoslav–Hungarian border and deployed behind the Drava river between Varaždin and Slatina, and the 7th Army of Diviziski đeneral Dušan Trifunović, which was responsible for the defence of the northwestern border with Italy and Germany.
+His command consisted of the 4th Army of army general Petar Nedeljković, responsible for the Yugoslav–Hungarian border and deployed behind the Drava river between Varaždin and Slatina, and the 7th Army of divisional general Dušan Trifunović, which was responsible for the defence of the northwestern border with Italy and Germany.
 Petrović's army group reserve, consisting of the 1st Cavalry Division, was located around and to the south of Zagreb.
 The Yugoslav historian Velimir Terzić describes the mobilisation of all formations of the 1st Army Group on 6 April as "only partial", and notes that there was a limited response to mobilisation of both men and animals.